Chelseru/django-chelseru-lour/README.md

 - mobile: Stores the user's mobile number.
 - user: A one-to-one relationship with Django's default User model.
+- group: An attribute for times when there is a need to segment users, for example a user with a phone number can register as both a driver and a passenger.
+This attribute is not required and if not entered, the default value will be 0.

 ## OTP Code Table
 drfsms automatically creates an OTP Code table in the Django admin with two fields: